 unsuccessful men with talent.

 Genius will not; unrewarded genius is almost a proverb.

 Education will not; the world is full of educated derelicts

 – Calvin Coolidge

-Go.
-Do Try.
-The average, self-made millionaire in this country was broke, bankrupt or financially destitute 3.7 times before becoming a financial success.
+The average, self-made millionaire in this country was broke, bankrupt or financially destitute 3.7 times before becoming a financial success (I’didn’t make that up, but I read it somewhere).
 Even Wal-Mart, a two billion-dollar corporation founded from nothing, had to struggle to avoid financial collapse in the early days.
 But Sam Walton was extremely extremely persistent and I hear Wal-Mart is doing pretty good these days.
 Don’t quit.
 Keeping doing something you believe will lead to progress.
 We haven’t lost until we quit trying.
 As the Japanese proverb teaches, the eventual winners are those who ‘fall down seven times, get up eight.’